 Converted Howard Pocket Watch

-Watches needn’t be karat gold to accomplish a pocket to wrist conversion.
+Watches do not have to be gold to accomplish a pocket-to-wrist conversion.
 The model shown here is a 1930s vintage Howard pocket watch converted to a driver’s style wrist watch.
-The case, turned on an angle, is nickel silver with handsome Art Deco styling.
-The conversion was completed in a way to allow the originally engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this on to another family member later on.
-This watch is being offered for sale at $2,950 by Second Time Around Watch Company in Beverly Hills, California.Continue to 3 of 3 below.
+The case, turned on an angle, is nickel silver with handsome art deco styling.
+The conversion was completed in a way to allow the originally engraved monogram on the back to be left intact, which may be important if you plan on passing a watch like this as an heirloom to another family member.
+This watch is valued at $2,950 by Second Time Around Watch Company.Continue to 3 of 3 below.

 03 of 03

 Converted Omega Pocket Watch

-Many pocket to wrist watch conversions requires the case to be angled to fit properly on the band (as with those shown in the two previous slides in this show).
-In this instance, the watch was modified so that it sits traditionally as you would expect to view a pocket watch.
-The 1911 vintage Omega sterling silver case with black 'California' style Roman Arabic dial contrasts sportingly with the tan leather band.
-The asking price of this timepiece is $2,200 by Second Time Around Watch Company in Beverly Hills, California.
+Many pocket-to-wrist watch conversions require the case to be angled to fit properly on the band.
+In this case, the watch was modified so that it sits traditionally as you would expect to view a pocket watch.
+The 1911 vintage Omega sterling silver case with black California-style Roman Arabic dial contrasts sportingly with the tan leather band.
+The value of this timepiece is $2,200 by Second Time Around Watch Company.